Micro-Novelty/Specialized-MLP-for-noise-robustness/README.md

 ```

 with noise 10%, The underlying Training Accuracies Ranging from 73 - 81% with the same amount of parameters and same 1000 samples

 ●.
+From all of this results, the main conclusion resides in how AWE MLP is used and behave in noise complex environment, making it able to distinguish features from noise a lot better than baseline MLP with higher consistency results.

-AWE doesn't necessarily prevent overfitting and underfitting, it helps to reduce it, by making it more stable during training and more consistent at learning during generalization.
+●.
+AWE also doesn't necessarily prevent overfitting and underfitting, it helps to reduce it, by making it more stable during training and more consistent at learning during generalization.